Shintenza/dwm-perdition/README.md

 Dwm is an extremely fast, small, and dynamic window manager for X. Dwm is created by the suckless guys.
 This is my personal build of dwm.
 I applied a number of patches to make dwm more "reliable" rather than "suckless".

 ## Patches used in this build:
-- alwayscenter (makes centered dialog boxes)
+- center (makes centered dialog boxes)
 - attachaside (new windows appears in the stack rather than as the master)
 - autostart (looks for autostart.sh in ~/.dwm and runs that script after startup)
-- colorbar (gives you more options when it comes to the bar's color settings)
 - cyclelayoyts (gives you a keybinding to cycle through the avaliable layouts)
 - restartsig (ability to restart dwm without killing it)
 - rotatestack (moves the window through the stack)
 - swallow ([check here](https://www.youtube.com/watch?v=92uo5OBOKfY))
 - systray (displays systray)
 - vaniygaps (this patch applies gapps but also a number of layouts)
+- noborder (removes border when only window is active)

 ## Dependencies: